Sandra-Be/crystal_energy_alfa/README.md

 This page is restricted for registered admin/superuser only.
 It features a clean layout, and responsivness on all device sizes.
 Allows admin/superuser to add new products to website.

+**Toast Message Boxes**

+Toast message boxes have been used through out the site to display the feedback to the user when they have made interactions with the website.
+These messages are colour coded to show different kind of information:
+* Green: Success
+* Red : Errors
+* Blue : Information
+* Yellow : Warning

 ## Features to Implement in future

 * Functionality for users to edit review